-Compliance monitoring of the Company's two quarries in 2012-2013 included a total of five inspections.
-No water samples were collected from either site during the 2012-2013 monitoring year.
+Compliance monitoring of the Company's two quarries in 2013-2014 included seven inspections.
+No water samples were collected from either site during the 2013-2014 monitoring year.
 Site inspections found no adverse environmental effects to the waters of the Waitara or Patea catchments as a result of quarry operations.